 Four Seasons Resort The Nam Hai, Hoi An has 100 sleek villas positioned to optimize sea views and phong thuy (feng shui) principles.
 They range from luxury one-bedroom villas to vast five-bedroom compounds, including 8 specially extended family villas and 40 pool villas.
 Villa interiors feature a raised central platform wrapped in gossamer netting complete with a padded divan, king-sized bed, and bedside bathing area with a lacquered eggshell bath.
 All have outdoor rain showers; some have private grounds with a swimming pool and direct beach access.

 Each room is equipped with in-room bathtubs, rain shower, hairdryer, in-room safe, flat-screen LCD television, Bose sound system, iPods and Sound Dock system, wireless Internet access, in-room bar, Espresso machines and tea-making facilities, Movies On-Demand and more.

 In terms of dining, Cafe Nam Hai overlooks the water gardens and serves International and Asian Fusion plus delicacies from the tandoor oven.
-Lá Sen features inventive Vietnamese flavors as well as daytime stone-baked pizzas and local fishermen’s catch in a breezy setting by the sea.
+Lá Sen features inventive Vietnamese flavors, daytime stone-baked pizzas, and local fishermen’s catch in a breezy setting by the sea.

 The Bar is on the upper level of Cafe Nam Hai and offers an inspiring selection of refreshments in stylish, low-lit interiors or on the ocean-view balcony.
 The Beach Bar serves Asian tapas and Central Coast-inspired cocktails against sparkling sea views, with hanging chairs and daybeds beneath soaring palms.